-Legislation Relevance Preventing the loss of biodiversity, maintain ecological processes, and reduce greenhouse gas emissions.
+Legislation Relevance Aboriginal Cultural Heritage Act 2003 The main purpose of this Act is to provide effective recognition, protection and conservation of Aboriginal cultural heritage.
+Vegetation Management Act 1999 This Act aims to regulate the clearing of vegetation by: Managing the environmental effects of clearing.
+Regulating clearing in a way that conserves remnant vegetation that is an endangered regional ecosystem, an of concern ecosystem, or a least concern regional ecosystem.
+Ensuring clearing does not cause land degradation and allows for sustainable land use.
+Preventing the loss of biodiversity, maintain ecological processes, and reduce greenhouse gas emissions.
 Environmental Protection Act 1994 This Act aims to protect Queensland's environment while allowing for development that improves the total quality of life, both now and in the future, and that maintains the ecological processes on which life depends.
 The Act defines environmental value, environmental harm and best practice environmental management.
 Nature Conservation Act 1992 This Act aims to conserve nature while allowing for the involvement of indigenous people in the management of protected areas.
-This is to be achieved by a conservation strategy for QLD that declares and manages protected areas, protects native wildlife and habitats, ensures use of protected wildlife and areas to be ecologically sustainable, and allows cooperative involvement of Aboriginal and Torres Strait Islander people.
+This is to be achieved by a conservation strategy for Queensland that declares and manages protected areas, protects native wildlife and habitats, ensures use of protected wildlife and areas to be ecologically sustainable, and allows cooperative involvement of Aboriginal and Torres Strait Islander people.
 Environment Protection and Biodiversity Conservation Act 1999 This Act aims to provide protection of the environment, promote ecologically sustainable development and the conservation of biodiversity.
 The Act aims to promote the use of indigenous knowledge of biodiversity through a cooperative approach to the protection and management of environments.
 Queensland Local Government Act 2009 This Act provides a system of local government in Queensland, including: The way in which a local government is constituted and the nature and extent of its responsibilities and powers A system of local government in Queensland that is accountable, effective, efficient and sustainable.
+Marine Parks Act 2004 The main purpose of this Act is to provide for conservation of the marine environment.
+This purpose as it relates to this plan can be achieved through: Cooperative involvement of public authorities and other interested groups and persons, including members of Aboriginal and Torres Strait Islander communities.
+Recognition of the cultural, economic, environmental and social relationships between marine parks and other areas, whether of water or land.

-Local Laws Local laws sit within the Local Government Act 2009 and under the Act a local government may make and enforce any local law that is necessary or convenient for the good rule and local government of its local government area.
-This legislation sets out the laws for the Douglas Shire Council area, including animal management, community and environmental management, local government areas, and facilities.
+Legislation Relevance Local Laws Local laws sit within the Local Government Act 2009 and under the Act a local government may make and enforce any local law that is necessary or convenient for the good rule and local government of its local government area.
+This legislation sets out the laws for the DSC area, including animal management, community and environmental management, local government areas, and facilities.